rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 ---
-title: Deploying a Clojure App to Fly.io
+title: Fast Clojure Deployments with Fly.io
 tags:
-  - clojure
+  - Clojure
-  - deployment
+  - Deployment
-  - java
+  - Java
-  - networking
+  - Networking
-  - web-development
+  - Web-Development
-updated: 2024-09-10
 published:
+updated: 2024-10-20
 draft: true
 eleventyExcludeFromCollections: true
 permalink: drafts/041ab346060212806baeed72ddd75a29fe05dcb3bdc70c0034b78206b4b5fc86/
 ---

 I've been building a Clojure web application and reached the point where I needed to deploy it to a live server.
-The app itself is nowhere near usable yet but I wanted to make sure that it would work in a production environment.
+The app itself is nowhere near finished yet but I wanted to make sure that it would work in a production environment.
 I needed a way to deploy the app without requiring much work on my end.

 After some consideration, I went with [Fly.io](https://fly.io).
-It's a service that allows you to deploy applications packaged as docker images on lightweight virtual machines.[^1] In my experience it's easy to use and quick to setup.
+It's a service that allows you to deploy applications packaged as Docker images on lightweight virtual machines.[^1] In my experience it's easy to use and quick to set up.
 One downside of Fly is that it doesn't have a free tier, but since I don't plan on leaving the app deployed, it barely costs me anything.

 I found some helpful tips while trying to deploy my app, so I thought I'd share them here.

-Personally, I like technical articles that cover a project from start to finish, so this post will also cover the development (of a demo app) in addition to the deployment process.
-If you just want to read about the deployment, feel free to [[#Packaging the Application |skip ahead]].
-Note, this is not a "from zero" tutorial though.
+Personally, I like technical articles that cover a project from start to finish, so this post will also include the development (of a demo app) in addition to the deployment process.
+If you just want to read about the deployment, feel free to [skip ahead](#packaging-the-application).
+This is not a "from zero" tutorial though.
 I'll assume you have some familiarity with Clojure[^2] and some of its libraries.

 ## Project Setup